Fancy lunch in the Cotswolds?

 OUT & ABOUT

 In Asthall itself you will be making your own fun, the beautiful 12th century church is worth a meander, but if you crave the shops you’re 10 minutes from Burford which is ideal browsing territory, and there is always the chichi Burford Garden Company, where you could lose yourself for a good afternoon.
 There are great walks on your doorstep and the pub will give you a map of a five-mile circuit which takes you through neighbouring Swinbrook and Widford.
-It would also be a great place to go after visiting the biannual On Form exhibition at Asthall Manor, just up the hill (although that’s not back until next summer).
+It would also be a great place to go after visiting the biannual On Form exhibition at Asthall Manor, just up the hill which returns this year from 14 June.

 THE MUDDY VERDICT

-Good for: Couples looking for an escape weekend in an idyllic area, Sunday lunchers, dog walkers, local drop-inners, gin lovers, families (especially in the summer when kiddies can run around outside).
+Good for: Couples looking for an escape weekend in an idyllic area, Sunday lunchers, dog walkers, local drop-inners, gin lovers, families (especially in the summer when kids can run around outside).
+The garden area and patio is lovely for those hot summer days when you’re desperate for al fresco dining – coincide your visit with The Maytime Inn’s seventh summer festival, running from 26-28 July.

-The damage: Very reasonable by Cotswolds standards.
-At lunchtime there’s soup for £3 and sandwiches for £7.
+The damage: Reasonable for the Cotswolds I’d say.
 A straightforward pie of the day with mash, veg and gravy is £16 whilst a more elaborate dish such as fresh pan-fried scallops, black pudding, ‘Njuda, tempura cauliflower and cauliflower puree costs £10.50 as a starter or £19 as a main.
+Sunday lunch costs £21.95 for two courses, or £24.95 for three courses.

 The Maytime Inn, Asthall, Burford, Oxfordshire, OX18 4HW.
 Tel: 01993 822 068

 Find this useful?
-Read more of our pub and restaurant reviews!
+Read more of our latest pub and restaurant reviews!

 Words: Claire Garner